St. Louis police kill gunman who ambushed officer

 Around 7:30 p.m.
 Sunday night, a gunman pulled up in a silver car next to a marked Chevy Tahoe and opened fire, St. Louis Police Department Police Chief Sam Dotson told reporters.
 The shooting happened hours after a Texas cop was ambushed in a fatal shooting.
 Police there are still searching for a suspect.

-One officer, a 46-year-old sergeant who was a 20-year veteran, was shot twice in the head but is expected to survive.
+One officer, a 46-year-old sergeant and 20-year veteran of the force, was shot twice in the head but is expected to survive.

 "This officer was not trying to pull this car over," Dotson said.
 "This officer was driving down the road and was ambushed."